 M1: Recursive string concatenation

-On SQL Server the method is limited by 100 characters owing to the recursion level limitation.
+On SQL Server the method is limited by 100 characters because of CTE recursion level limitation.
 The method has the performance issues when using in loops/joins because the table always have 100 rows generated every time.